oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

-In order to continue tracking changes beyond the current set, the client specifies [`track-changes`](#sec_Preferencetrackchangesodatatrackchan) on the initial request to the delta link but is not required to repeat it for subsequent [pages](#sec_ServerDrivenPaging)[.]{.MsoHyperlink} The new delta link appears at the end of the last page of changes in place of the next link and MUST return all changes subsequent to the last change of the previous delta link.
+In order to continue tracking changes beyond the current set, the client specifies [`track-changes`](#sec_Preferencetrackchangesodatatrackchan) on the initial request to the delta link but is not required to repeat it for subsequent [pages](#sec_ServerDrivenPaging).
+The new delta link appears at the end of the last page of changes in place of the next link and MUST return all changes subsequent to the last change of the previous delta link.

 If no changes have occurred, the response is an empty collection that contains a delta link for subsequent changes if requested.
 This delta